dl-solarity/docs/docs/getting-started/guides/finance/staking/staking.md

 #### 1 Abstract Value Distributor contract

-The `AbstractValueDistributor` contract defines the core logic for distributing value among users based on their shares.
+The `AValueDistributor` contract defines the core logic for distributing value among users based on their shares.
 This contract can be used as a base contract for implementing various distribution mechanisms, such as token staking, profit sharing, or dividend distribution.

 It includes the following public functions: